AXDOOMER/doom-vanille/README.md

 # Doom Vanille
 Linux Doom ported to DOS.
-Aims at 100% compatibility with the original Final Doom executable, but will accomodate engines of the same version which have small changes.
+Aims at 100% compatibility with the original Final Doom executable, but will still work fine with the shareware, registed and retail (Ultimate) versions of Doom.

-**Currently, this project has gone wild and does not have any compatiblity at all.
-Compatibility will be added back later.**

 ## Supported games
-Every version of Doom marked as *v1.9*.
+* Doom Shareware
 * Doom Registered
 * The Ultimate Doom
-* Doom II
+* Doom II: Hell on Earth
-* Final Doom
+* TNT
-* Final Doom (anthology)
+* Plutonia

+You can see the supported IWADs name [here](https://github.com/AXDOOMER/doom-vanille/wiki/Supported-IWADs).

+If you have multiple IWADs in your directory, you can use the `-iwad` parameter to specify which IWAD to use.

 ## Source code

-Doom Vanille is based on [pcdoom](https://github.com/nukeykt/pcdoom).
+Doom Vanille is based on [PCDoom](https://github.com/nukeykt/pcdoom), but was updated to [PCDoom2](https://github.com/nukeykt/PCDoom-v2/).

-**Build instructions:**
+## Changes

+Please visit the [bug fixes](https://github.com/AXDOOMER/doom-vanille/wiki/Fixed-bugs) page on the [wiki](https://github.com/AXDOOMER/doom-vanille/wiki).

+## Build instructions

 1) Install Open Watcom C.

-2) Copy all files from dmxwrapper to root directory.

-3) Open pcdoom.wpj in Watcom.
+2) Open pcdoom.wpj in Watcom.

-4) Build.
+3) Build.

+4) Copy `pcdoom.exe` to your Doom folder.